-"Return of the River is hell-raising documentary filmmaking at its best, packed with natural beauty and a comforting message that hope is not lost for our bruised planet.”
+“Hell-raising documentary filmmaking at its best, packed with natural beauty and a comforting message that hope is not lost for our bruised planet.”

 A short film featuring scientists assessing the biodiversity of a single old growth tree in Olympic National Park.

 This short film features two Northwest tribes working to protect the Salish Sea between the US and Canada, and their traditional fishing grounds, in the face of growing pressure from fossil fuel exports through Pacific Northwest waterways.
 This film was made in conjunction with Friends of the San Juans and the Conservation Media Group.